daronphang/programming-resources/architectures/software/event-driven/determinism/reprocessing.md

 ### Consider the volume of data

-Some microservices may process huge quantities of evvents.
+Some microservices may process huge quantities of events.
 Consider how long it may take to reprocess the events, and any bottlenecks that may exist.

 ### Consider the time to reprocess